-The Chronic Disease Self-Management Program (CDSMP) is a 6-session, lay-led health education program for people with one or more chronic conditions.
+The Chronic Disease Self-Management Program (CDSMP) is a six-session, lay-led health education program for people with one or more chronic conditions.
 The purpose of the Help Yourself workshops is:

 In addition, they learn problem-solving and decision-making skills which enable them to confront the ever-changing challenges of living with a chronic illness.
 There is a Help Yourself Diabetes Self-Management Workshop that also teaches the skills related to taking care of the daily tasks of living with diabetes.
 Both programs are 6 workshops facilitated by two leaders, one or both of whom are trained lay people who themselves have a chronic condition.
 Participants are invited to bring a family member or friend.

-1) techniques to deal with the symptoms of diabetes, fatigue, pain, hyper/hypoglycemia, stress, and emotional problems such as depression, anger, fear and frustration;
+Techniques to deal with the symptoms of diabetes, fatigue, pain, hyper/hypoglycemia, stress, and emotional problems such as depression, anger, fear and frustration

-2) appropriate exercise for maintaining and improving strength and endurance;
+Appropriate exercise for maintaining and improving strength and endurance